| NCAT’s Frequently Asked Questions

 What results have been achieved with course redesign?

 - The institutions in the original Program in Course Redesign embarked upon a systematic program to 1.)
 Understand the full instructional cost of delivering courses; 2.)
 Determine how information technology can be introduced as an instructional aid and labor-saving device; and 3.)
 Assess how well students are learning.
-The program produced five flexible yet distinct course redesign models that achieved both positive gains in student learning and reduced costs to the institution.
+The program produced six flexible yet distinct course redesign models that achieved both positive gains in student learning and reduced costs to the institution.

 - Of the thirty institutions, twenty-five measured significant increases in student learning in the “redesigned” course when compared to the traditional course while the other five showed learning equivalent to traditional formats.